anna-stacey/NorthernInteriorGlossing/src/README.md

 There is a parameter in the shell scripts for specifying which line number contains the gloss - check that this is set correctly for the given language data!
 - To run on the dev set: ``sh src/dev_pipeline.sh``
 - To run on the test set: ``sh src/run_pipeline.sh``

+After running the above, run this to evaluate using the sigmorphon evaluation system (this code, eval.py, is not included in this repo):
+- ``python3 src/sigmorphon/eval.py --pred generated_data/pipeline_pred.txt --gold generated_data/pipeline_gold.txt``